 1. Find your Motivation

 Everything starts here.
 All you need is ‘strong will’ and for that, there must be something to motivate you towards your goal.
 Now, start finding your motivation.
 Before proceeding with anything, ask yourself, ‘what do I want to achieve?’ and ‘why do I want to achieve it?’.
-By understanding what motivates you, you’ll get a transparency in setting up the goals.
+By understanding what motivates you, you’ll get transparency in setting up the goals.

 If you have identified everything which you must do, then you’ll ace the procedure.
-Now, with the completely assured purpose, you can have way better strategies and plans to tackle everything like a boss.
+Now, with a completely assured purpose, you can have way better strategies and plans to tackle everything like a boss.